MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 Download sample data
 --------------------

-We will now download some sample data, which contains screen level air temperature and air temperature on pressure levels for two sample forecasts, for two different models to help us explore some of the functionality of CSET.
+We will now download some sample data, which contain screen level air temperature and air temperature on pressure levels for two sample forecasts, for two different models to help us explore some of the functionality of CSET.
 The tutorial data consists of 4 files to download: